 Don’t forget to check out the Uzbekistan Overland Travel Guide, which gives an elaborate overview of all things related to roads, roadmaps, navigation, traffic rules, and traffic police, language, apps, SIM cards, WiFi, and more.

-Check it out: The Landcruising Adventure Sticker Collection
+Check it out: The Landcruising Adventure A-line Dress Collection

 Would you like to stay in the loop on all things Landcruising Adventure?